Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Algorithm Details

+This allows us to conclude the two statements we need about the outlier removal process.
+First we argue that over $R$ rounds, we will make progress removing the outliers.

-\begin{lemma}[Outlier removal progress] There exists a constant \(c\) such that if we run the iterative outlier removal procedure for \(R = c \frac{\alpha n}{\gamma d}\) iterations, then with probability at least \(0.99\), there exists an iteration on which less than \(\gamma d\) mass was placed on outliers. \end{lemma}
+\begin{lemma}[Outlier removal progress] Assume \(\alpha n\) is at least a sufficiently large constant.
+There exists a constant \(c\) such that if we run the iterative outlier removal procedure for \(R \ge c \frac{\alpha n}{\gamma d}\) iterations, then with probability at least \(0.99\), there exists an iteration on which less than \(\gamma d\) mass was placed on outliers. \end{lemma}

-\begin{proof} Let \(R = c \frac{\alpha n}{\gamma d}\) be the number of iterations for which we run outlier removal.
-Let \(E\) be the event that on one of these iterations, less than \(\gamma d\) mass is placed on outliers.
-We upper bound the probability of \(\neg E\).
-In this event, there are \(R\) rounds of randomized outlier removal, and in each round the expected number of outliers removed is independently \(\gamma d\).
-The total number of outliers removed can be at most \(\alpha n\) (the total number of outliers).
-We show that this event is unlikely.
+\begin{proof} Consider the random variables as defined in \Cref{prop:point-removal-martingale}.
+Let $S \subseteq [nR]$ be the subset of indices that correspond to outliers,